corda/corda-gradle-plugins/README.md

 This plugin configures a Gradle module to use Quasar.
 Specifically:
     - It allows you to specify the Maven group, version and classifier of the `quasar-core` artifact to use.
-    - Adds the `quasar-core` artifact, along with all of its trensitive dependencies, to Gradle's `cordaRuntime` configuration.
+    - Adds the `quasar-core` artifact, along with all of its transitive dependencies, to Gradle's `cordaRuntime` configuration.
     - Adds the `quasar-core` artifact to Gradle's `compileOnly` configuration without any of its transitive dependencies.